Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 You can find the repository [on my GitHub account](https://github.com/Carreau/papyri), it's still in pre-alpha stage.
 It is still quite unstable with too many hard coded values to my taste, and need some polish to be considered usable for production.
-I've focused my effort for now mostly on terminal rendering – a jupyter notebook or lab extensions would be welcome.
+I've focused my effort for now mostly on terminal rendering – a Jupyter notebook or JupyterLab extension would be welcome.
 So if you are adventurous and like to work from the cutting (or even bleeding) edge, please feel free to try it out and open issues/pull request.

-It also need to be better documented (pun intended), I'm hoping to use papyri itself to document papyri; but it needs to be a bit more mature for that.
+It also needs to be better documented (pun intended), I'm hoping to use papyri itself to document papyri; but it needs to be a bit more mature for that.

 Stay tuned for more news, I'll try to explain how it works in more details in a